openssl/openssl/SUPPORT.md

 If you think you found a Bug
 ----------------------------

+*NOTE: this section assumes that you want to report it or figure it out and fix it.
+What's written here is not to be taken as a recipe for how to get a working production installation*

-If you have any problems with OpenSSL then please take the following steps first:
+If you have any problems with OpenSSL then please take the following steps
+first:

 - Search the mailing lists and/or the GitHub issues to find out whether the problem has already been reported.